Territory Routing – Optimize Routes with Territory Addresses

-With Route4Me you can create custom territories on the map with the addresses, depots, commercial facilities, warehouses, or any other real-world locations from your synchronized Address Book (List/Map) and then use those territories for optimizing efficient routes.
-Thus, instead of planning oversized routes and making your workers travel back and forth across the city, you can split your entire service area up into optimally sized territories and assign each employee to the most suitable territory.
-In this way, you can make sure that you always delegate the right tasks to the right team members, while saving time and fuel, as well as cutting other undesired expenses.
-Moreover, if your business provides multiple services that require your employees to use different equipment or have different sets of skills, you can create a separate territory for each service you provide and then distribute your resources accordingly.
+With its powerful territory based route planning capabilities, the Route4Me dynamic routing software enables you to create custom territories on the map with addresses, depots, commercial facilities, warehouses, or any other real-world locations on your synchronized Address Book Map for planning and optimizing the most efficient territory-based routes with multiple destinations.
+Thus, instead of planning oversized routes and making your delivery drivers, field sales reps, field service technicians, and other field employees travel back and forth across the city, you can split your entire service area up into optimally sized territories and assign each employee to the most suitable territory.
+In this way, you can make sure that you always delegate the right tasks to the right team members, while saving fuel and time, as well as cutting other undesired expenses.
+Moreover, if your business provides multiple services that require your employees to use different equipment or have different sets of skills, you can create a separate territory for each service you provide and then distribute your fleet resources accordingly.

 Next, go to the “Departure” tab to set up the start address for the route(s):

 - In the “Find Address” field, you can input a new address from which you want to start the route(s);

 - Alternatively, you can use one of the addresses from the selected territory as the start address for the route(s).

 After that, adjust the following route optimization settings:

 - Select the preferred optimization type (Single Driver Route, Multiple Drivers Route, Balanced Team Route, or Disable Optimization);

 - Choose where to end the route(s) after the last stop is visited and serviced:

 - End route at any address: The system automatically chooses the most efficient and optimal stop for ending the route;